Mute-Publishing/the_manual/book_production_manual.md

 * Scibus,
 * Vivliostyle browser layout

-1. Download a PDF cover template guide from Lightning Source, see https://myaccount.lightningsource.com/Tools/CoverTemplateGenerator
+1. Download a PDF cover template guide from Lightning Source, see (you will need a login) https://myaccount.lightningsource.com/Tools/CoverTemplateGenerator